What stamps to buy and where to buy them

 Mixture is a general word.
 Unless it is further described, assume it will include heavy duplication (multiple copies of the same stamp) of worldwide stamps on paper.
 An on-paper mixture contains clippings from envelopes and packages with the stamps still attached to paper from the envelopes.
 You have to soak the stamps to remove the backing paper.
 Off-paper mixtures have had the soaking step completed for you.
 You will receive loose stamps ready to mount in an album or stock book.

 Kiloware refers to stamps sold by weight.
-A kilogram is about 2.2 pounds.
+A kilogram is about 2.33 pounds.
 Some U.S. dealers sell kiloware by the pound or fraction thereof.
 Regardless of which measuring system is used, kiloware means a stamp mixture that is sold by weight.
 Buying smaller lots is usually a good way to sample the stock before buying an entire kilo.
-More than two pounds of stamps on paper will require a lot of soaking, so start small.
+Two-and-a-third pounds of stamps on paper require a lot of soaking, so start small.

 The term mission mixture originally meant on-paper stamps collected by churches or other charitable organizations and sold in great bulk to dealers to raise money for the charity.
 Such mixtures usually are heavy on definitive (regular-issue) stamps.
 Today, any on-paper mixture with heavy duplication and a preponderance of definitive stamps is often referred to as a mission mixture, regardless of the method or source of collection.